INFORMSJoC/2021.0331/results/README.md

 The files included in this subdirectory are the computer outputs associated with the three experiments performed in the paper.

 exp1.out corresponds to Experiment 1.
-The experiment can be replicated by running scripts/Exp1.sh in a Linux-based batch processing system; alternatively, go to the "src" directory and execute ROU.exe multiple times, setting the respective flags as follows:
+The experiment can be replicated by running scripts/Exp1.sh in a Linux-based batch processing system; alternatively, go to the "src" directory and execute ROU multiple times, setting the respective flags as follows:

   	-a  : with <0>
 	-n  : with <{16,32,64,128,256,512,1024}> specify each of these integers for 30 repetitions